 Oftentimes these states were at war with each other, constantly vying for more power.
 However, by 490 BC, they became united against a common goal, the Persians.
 The Persians wanted to destroy Athens, and with a much larger army, it seemed to be a certainty.
 Yet with the help of Sparta’s military and navy, the Greek city-states were successful in beating back the Persian advance.

-Under King Philip II and his son, Alexander the Great, Macedon took power of Greece during the 4th century BC.
-Under Alexander an empire emerged and then expanded with control reaching as far as India.
+Under King Philip II and his son, Alexander the Great, Macedon took control of Greece during the 4th century BC.
+Under Alexander, an empire emerged and then expanded with control reaching as far as India.
 Unfortunately, upon the death of Alexander, Greece was once again divided, allowing for Rome to step in.
 While Alexander had been focused on the east, Rome was looking to the west, recognizing the important role that Greece would play in any empire.

-For the next 300 years, citizens of Greece enjoyed relative peace.
+For the next 300 years, the citizens of Greece enjoyed relative peace.
 This was largely due to the fact that many Roman aristocrats respected Greek philosophy among other things and did not wish to change it.
 Under Rome, Christianity became the official religion of the empire and the worship of other gods was prohibited.
 Eventually, Roman expansion became too much and the empire was divided in half.
-The capital was moved to the Greek half (Byzantium) and named Constantinople (modern day Istanbul).
+The capital was moved to the Greek half (Byzantium) and named Constantinople (modern-day Istanbul).

 The Roman Empire fell to Frankish crusaders when Constantinople was attacked in 1204, but would eventually come under Turkish control in 1453.
 Greece would remain part of the Ottoman Empire for the next 350 years.
 Despite being under the control of a foreign power, a sense of national identity began to emerge.
-During the 19th century, when the empire was considerably weaker, the Greeks embarked on War of Independence in 1821.
-In 1829, a free state was declared, however, in 1833, Britain, France and Russia appointed a foreign king to Greece, thus establishing a monarchy that would last until 1973.
+During the 19th century, when the empire was considerably weaker, the Greeks embarked on the War of Independence in 1821.
+In 1829, a free state was declared, however, in 1833, Britain, France, and Russia appointed a foreign king to Greece, thus establishing a monarchy that would last until 1973.

 Occupied by Germany during part of the Second World War, an internal war broke out between communist and monarchist resistance groups that didn’t finish until 1949.
 After the monarchy was overthrown, Greece became a democratic republic in 1975.
 They joined the European Union in 1981, adopting the Euro in 2001.